Emotional & Mental Wellbeing In Children With Diabetes

 Most importantly, talk with your child, ask them how they are feeling, share with them that you can see things are difficult and reassure them that there is help and that they are not alone.

 What are the signs my child with diabetes may be emotionally distressed?

 Once your child is diagnosed with diabetes, you will need a clear understanding of your new responsibilities and your child's needs and capabilities at each developmental stage of their life.

 You know your child best of all - one of your key roles is to notice when they are not doing so well emotionally.

-Signs your child may be emotionally distressed:
+There are some signs that indicate your child may be emotionally distressed.

 For under 5s

 - temper tantrums with finger pricks, injections or site changes

 - regressive behaviours, such as a return to bed wetting